Xieons-Gaming-Corner/.github/profile/README.md

 Xieon's Gaming Corner is a vibrant community that brings gamers together across various platforms.
 Dive into the world of Pokemon with us and explore the diverse XGC Ecosystem.

+## Xieon's Gaming Corner Management Staff:
+Xieon: Owner and Founder of XGC
+Rich: Co-Owner of XGC
+Mike: Adminn and head of XGC Graphics - we will soon have a merch store selling both XGC products anbd designs as well as mikes own work, and perhaps some of my own art ;)
+Nyx: Twitch Head Moderator and Admin Support
+Jinno: Admin Support

+These give individuals currently make up the XGC Management Team - and XGC couldn't function without them.

 ## Connect With Us 🌐

 Follow us on different platforms to stay updated and engaged: